 FaceTime Date with Grandma and Grandpa

 If you’re not able to see the grandparents this spring break, make their day by setting a FaceTime date with the kids!
-Our I Love You Grandmother or I Love You Grandfather Journals make for a super sweet activity that can be done together with Grandma or Grandpa’s help.
+Our I Love You Grandma or I Love You Grandpa Journals make for a super sweet activity that can be done together with Grandma or Grandpa’s help.
 These Journals are the perfect way for your kids to practice their writing skills, and learn more about their grandparents.
 If your writers are toddler aged, you can help them by filling out the prompts while Grandma or Grandpa talks.
-There’s space in our Journals for drawing, adding pictures, and stickers so your little one can truly make it their own!
+There’s space in our Kids Journals for drawing, adding pictures, and stickers so your little one can truly make it their own!

 Other great Tessera Journals for a Spring Break project?
 I Love My Dog and I Love My Cat!
 This activity would be a great reason to break out your Polaroid camera, or snap some iPhone pics of your child and their favorite furry friend.
 They can use the pictures to help fill their Journals, and create a keepsake you’ll love to revisit years from now.